vutfitdiscord/rubbergod/README.md

-# Discord bot for the VUT FIT Discord server
+# Discord bot for the BUT FIT Discord server

 ## About

-This bot manages the verification process, karma and a bunch of other simple commands on our VUT FIT Discord server.
+This bot manages the verification process, karma and a bunch of other simple commands on our [BUT FIT Discord server](https://discord.com/invite/vutfit).
 It is written in Python with the help of [Disnake](https://docs.disnake.dev/en/latest/index.html) and its DB runs on PostgreSQL with ORM.

 Since the most of the features are custom-made, we wouldn't recommend using it for different servers.